Find Affordable College Courses

 Read More…

-Weber State University came in at #8 in this year’s edition of the Most Popular Foreign Languages & Linguistics Bachelor’s Degree Schools in the Rocky Mountains Region ranking.
-WSU is a very large public school located in the small city of Ogden.
+Weber State University ranked #8 on this year’s Most Popular Foreign Languages & Linguistics Bachelor’s Degree Schools in the Rocky Mountains Region list.
+WSU is a fairly large public school located in the city of Ogden.

 About 32% of the students majoring in foreign languages and linguistics at the school are women while 68% are male.